Durban Street Circuit

-The Durban street circuit was a 3.283 km temporary street circuit located in Durban, South Africa which was 300 m from Durban's North Beach and 800 m from Durban's CBD.
+The Durban Street Circuit was a 3.283 km temporary street circuit located in Durban, South Africa which was 300 m from Durban's North Beach and 800 m from Durban's CBD.
 The circuit and infrastructure was designed by D3 Motorsport Development which also oversaw the construction of the circuit each year.
 It was used for the A1 Grand Prix from 2006 to 2008.
 The A1 Grand Prix race held on this circuit was the first international open-wheel automobile race held in the country since the 1993 South African Grand Prix.

+History

 The 2006 event attracted more than 105,000 spectators.
 The event was voted the best round of the 2005–06 A1 Grand Prix season.
 It was also one of the biggest sports events in Durban's history.
 Rumors claimed that a future South African Formula One Grand Prix would possibly be raced in the street circuit.
 However, there are no official sources confirmed that any future South African Grand Prix in the Durban Streets.
 It was announced on 21 July 2008 that Kyalami would host the South African round of the 2008–09 A1 Grand Prix season instead of the Durban street circuit.

 In 2010 the Durban street circuit was to host a round of the new FIA GT1 World Championship.
 However, following delays in completing alterations to the Durban street circuit due to construction for the 2010 FIFA World Cup, the South African round was postponed until 2011.
 A Spanish event at the brand new Circuito de Navarra was proposed as a replacement for Durban on the calendar, and was confirmed at the FIA World Motor Sport Council meeting of 24 October.